 AHS RAP Members: Free (reciprocal benefit applies to one person for individual memberships and two people for dual or household memberships)

 In partnership with Museums for All, Cranbrook House tours are free for those receiving food assistance (SNAP benefits).
 Please register online and show your EBT (Michigan Bridge) card when you arrive to receive free admission for you and up to three guests.

 Booking tours in advance online is encouraged.
 Please click the button at the bottom of this page to reserve your Cranbrook House tour.
 A limited number of spaces may be available at the door and may be purchased by credit card or with exact cash.

 Parking is available onsite in our main lot.
 Additional parking is available on Lone Pine Road.
 Accessible parking is available just south of the Cranbrook House Courtyard.

 Doors to Cranbrook House open 15 minutes before the tour begins.
 Only registered guests will be permitted inside.
 Entry will not be permitted after the tour begins.

 Please provide the docent with the name you used to register to verify admission.
 There are no tickets for this event.
 You do not need to print your confirmation (we recommend having it available on your mobile device for reference).

 Restrooms are available in the lower level of Cranbrook House.
-During October, restrooms are also available at the Gatehouse (the small building immediately to your left when you enter our main entrance off Lone Pine Road).
+Restrooms are also available at the Gatehouse (the small building immediately to your left when you enter our main entrance off Lone Pine Road).